-Hacienda Del Sol has a full spa on site and not all services are available in-room.
-I did not get over to the spa but I would definitely recommend you indulge in a massage either in your room (or on you patio) or an in-spa treatment.
+Hacienda Del Sol has a full spa on-site and not all services are available in-room.
+I did not get over to the spa but I would definitely recommend you indulge in a massage either in your room (or on your patio) or an in-spa treatment.

-Near the garden and nestled among the fruit tree, there, are a couple older casitas, larger units with kitchenettes and a fireplace.
-Firth took a moment to tell us about the years when the ranch was a retreat for Hollywood’s elite including John Wayne, Clark Gable and Howard Hughes.
-One of the casitas served as a roundez vous for Spencer Tracey and Catherine Hepburn back in the heyday of Tinseltown.
-That casita bears the couples names, Tracey-Hepburn Casita Grande.
+Near the garden and nestled among the fruit tree, there, are a couple of older casitas, larger units with kitchenettes, and a fireplace.
+Firth took a moment to tell us about the years when the ranch was a retreat for Hollywood’s elite including John Wayne, Clark Gable, and Howard Hughes.
+One of the casitas served as a roundez-vous for Spencer Tracey and Catherine Hepburn back in the heyday of Tinseltown.
+That casita bears the couple’s names, Tracey-Hepburn Casita Grande.
 Unfortunately, the unit was occupied and we were not able to get a peek.

 The space looks out to the mountains in the distance and a ravine below.
 Built by hardscape contractor, Josh Martin, it memorializes his sister who died in 2014, of cancer.
 Additionally, he painted a small mural on one wall as a tribute to her.